Launchpad-Incubator/aidan-rc-car/README.md

 # Aidan's RC Car

 This is code based on Launchpad-Incubator/rc-car that uses a Respberry Pi Pico W as an Access Point to create its own Wi-Fi network.
-It also includes code for an ESP32 Dev Module to run a controller with a joystick to connect to the car.
-This is **not** on its final version.

 # Instructions 🗺️